THE NEXT SENTENCE

-A provocative theory of modern linguistics holds that all words in a language are connected and that any single word should be appreciated as merely a high spot, a little pricked-up glowing tent on a vast tapestry of millions of words all joined to each other in the panoply we call a language.
-Dictionaries deliver tight little definitional boxes for each word (hot: being at a high temperature -- its denotation), but they also report on how the word has over time strayed from home base and has collected additional meaning (hot: popular, sexually attractive, recently stolen, etc. -- its connotations) that colors its use.
+A provocative theory of modern linguistics holds that all words in a language are connected and that any single word should be appreciated as merely a high spot, a little pricked-up glowing tent on a vast tapestry of millions of other words all joined together in the panoply we call a language.
+Dictionaries deliver tight little definitional boxes for each word (hot: being at a high temperature -- its denotation), but dictionaries also report on how the word has strayed from home base over time and collected additional meaning (hot: popular, sexually attractive, recently stolen, etc. -- its connotations) that colors its use.
 This remarkable aspect of language by which words, beyond just pointing at things, point to other words opens up a realm beloved by poets, a realm of connotation, allusion, implication, metaphor, metonymy and symbolic meanings.

 Sometimes a word or phrase in a poem will allude to a historic entity like a person, an event, or a place.
 “Bananas” call to mind the tropics.
 Robert Frost's title “Out, out . . .” calls to mind a famous line in Shakespeare’s play Macbeth.
 The word “master” increasingly reminds current readers of the moral failure that bred the institution of slavery.
-The word “fo’c’sle,” if you know your sea lore, points to the bow a sailing ship where deckhands are berthed and where skullduggery gets hatched.
-It you didn’t know this (or did not go find it out), the full implication of a wonderful line in a Phillip Larkin poem, “Poetry of Departures,” would be lost to you.
-Why did Larkin choose “fo’c’sle” over “crow’s nest,” “galley,” “hold,” or “quarterdeck”?
+The word “fo’c’sle,” if you know your sea lore, points to the bow a sailing ship where deckhands are berthed and where mutinies gets hatched.
+If you didn’t know this (or did not go find it out), the full implication of "Crouch in the fo'c'sle/Stubbly with goodness" in Phillip Larkin's poem “Poetry of Departures” would be lost on you.
+Why did Larkin choose “fo’c’sle” over “cabin” “galley,” “hold,” or “crow's nest”?
 (And, by the way, how do you pronounce it, and what are all those apostrophes about?)

 6) What images strike your eye?